 • Riverview Farm – Easy to access farm open from August through October.
 On occasion they allow photo sessions when the apple blossoms are in bloom.
 Here, there are many rows of apple trees, flowers, and pumpkins.

-• Top Of The World/Langwood Barn – A semi-private hiking and relaxation spot.
-I request permission before we visit.
+• My Favorite Barn – I’ll share my favorite semi-private hiking and relaxation spot.
 A beautiful restored barn sits on the property, long-range views, fields, and a country dirt road.

 • Saint-Gaudens National Historic Park – Home to a famous sculptor and once an artist colony.
 Saint-Gaudens has beautiful manicured grounds with flowers, a birch alley, and a sweeping view of Mount Ascutney.
 Gorgeous all year around.